bbci/bbci_public/HACKING.markdown

    Checking connectivity... done.
    ```

    Now, you have a local copy of your fork of the toolbox repository!
+You can
+   add, modify, and delete files, make commits and push changes to your fork,
+   without affecting the original toolbox repository.

+## Keep Your Fork Synced

+Right now, your fork and your clone are an island, disconnected from the
-   In the next steps we configure git so it allows you to pull changes from the
+original toolbox repository.
+In the next steps we configure git so it allows you
-   original, or *upstream*, repository into the local clone of your fork.
+to pull changes from the original, or *upstream*, repository into the local
+clone of your fork.

-5. On GitHub, navigate to the [original BBCI toolbox page][bbci_public]
+1. On GitHub, navigate to the [original BBCI toolbox page][bbci_public]
-6. In the right sidebar, copy that *clone URL* of the repository.
+2. In the right sidebar, copy that *clone URL* of the repository.
-7. Open a terminal and change into the directory of your local clone.
+3. Open a terminal and change into the directory of your local clone.
-8. Type `git remote -v` and press Enter.
+4. Type `git remote -v` and press Enter.
 You'll see the current configured
    repository for your fork:

    ```sh